PrivacySmurf/terminal_timing/docs/prd.md

 ### User Success

-User success for public_plots is measured through observable behavioral patterns that indicate confidence-building and systematic decision-making rather than direct portfolio performance (which we cannot measure).
+User success for timing_terminal is measured through observable behavioral patterns that indicate confidence-building and systematic decision-making rather than direct portfolio performance (which we cannot measure).

 **Marcus Segment (Experienced Investors) - Confidence Through Validation:**